Provizanta/ansible-role-shell/README.md

     alias: <key-value pairs of aliases>

-    functions: <key-value pairs of function group and a boolean value indicating the group's desired presence>
+    functions: <list, entire text to be inlined into the 'functions' section of the bashrc.d>

 Dependencies
 ------------